jenahparman/fall23-cs625/HW2-report.md

 I missed the "Winter white hamster" in this screenshot, but I ended up fixing this later.

-I also noticed that some respondents would enter their pet kind but also include the word "Other" or "(other)" in their response.
-I used a GREL expression: `value.replace("Other","").replade("other","")` to get rid of the "Other" word.
+I also noticed that some respondents would enter their pet kind but also include the word "other" in their response.
+I used a GREL expression: `value.replace("Other","").replace("other","")` to get rid of the "other" word.
 However, this still left some extraneous puntuation for some entries.

 Then, I used a *Text filter* to find any instances of "kitty", "kitten", "kitty cat", etc..
 I simply searched for "kit", and then transformed the selected cells to say "Cat".